"Unto Us a Son Is Given"

 Summary: The gospels present Jesus working the wonderful miracle of resurrection only three times in His ministry, one of which is the raising of the widow's son.
 Martin Collins dissects the episode, elucidating the depth of our Savior's compassion for others.

-The Miracles of Jesus Christ: Resurrecting Jarius' Daughter
+The Miracles of Jesus Christ: Resurrecting Jairus' Daughter

-Summary: The resurrection of Jarius' daughter, recounted in all three Synoptic Gospels, is one of Jesus Christ's greatest miracles.
+Summary: The resurrection of Jairus' daughter, recounted in all three Synoptic Gospels, is one of Jesus Christ's greatest miracles.
 Martin Collins explains Christ's seemingly curious actions in raising the twelve-year-old from premature death.

 The Miracles of Jesus Christ: Stilling a Storm